 Different diagnostic plots, e.g. the distribution of residuals and the quantile-quantile (Q-Q) plots, were used to assess the error distribution (assuming lognormal distribution), as well as the model fits for the standardization of the LPUE.
-Changes in deviance explained by the selected model and the proportions of deviance explained to the total explained deviance was determined and used as indicative of r2.
+Changes in deviance explained by the selected model and the proportions of deviance explained to the total explained deviance was determined and used as indicative of $r^2$ .

-The standard errors of the year effects and LPUE for a reference conditions, in the present case: net as fishing gear, large vessel size and constant seasonality, were calculated by the delta method.
+The standard errors of the year effects and LPUE for a reference conditions, in the present case: net as fishing gear, 1st quarter of the year; medium vessel size and constant seasonality, were calculated by the delta method.
 The delta method is commonly applied when functions are too complex for analytically computing their variance.
 According to this method, a linear approximation of the function, usually with a one-step Taylor approximation, is firstly obtained and then its variance is computed (Oehlert, 1992).
-In the polyvalent segment, landings from trips in which nets were used as fishing gear are relatively more important in terms of landed weight than longline.
-No major differences on length structure of the specimens caught among the two fishing gears are observed (Figure 6).
-In face of that, it is admitted that the standardized LPUE using fishery data derived from nets are representative of the polyvalent segment.
+In the polyvalent segment, landings from trips in which nets were used are relatively more important than those from longlines.
+Since no major differences on length structure of the specimens caught among the two fishing gears are observed, it is admitted that the standardized LPUE using fishery data derived from nets are representative of the polyvalent segment.